daneden/daneden.me/src/blog/2017-03-29-designing-systems.md

 import Image from '../components/Image'

 export const frontmatter = {
 layout: "post",
 title: "Designing Product UI Systems",
 hero: "2017/03/design-systems.png",
 date: "2017-03-29"
 }

+# Designing Product UI Systems

 <Image src="2017/03/design-systems.png" className="" />

-*(Short preface/definition: “UI systems”—collections of functional UI components and their stylistic appearances—are referred to as “design systems” in this article.
-Where necessary, functionality and appearance are discussed individually, but know that “design system” here encompasses both appearance and function.)*
+_(Short preface/definition: “UI systems”—collections of functional UI
+components and their stylistic appearances—are referred to as “design systems” in this article.
+Where necessary, functionality and appearance are discussed individually, but know that “design system” here encompasses both appearance and function.)_

 At any scale, design systems are important in product development.
 At their simplest, they help reduce redundancies and inconsistencies in design and